-Syntax -Ksegment1[,segment2,]=diff,count Parameters segment The segment(s) to copy data bytes from. diff The difference in address between the original segment and where the copied bytes are placed. count The number of times to copy data bytes from the segment(s) segment.
-Description Use this option to duplicate any raw data bytes from one or more segments, one or more times, placing each copy at a different address.
-This will typically be used for segments mentioned in a -z option. ed for making part of a PROM be non-banked even though the entire ically banked.
-Use the $-P$ option to place the banked segments into the DM.
-Example ITo copy the contents of the RCODE0 and RC 0x20000 higher each time, specify: ntents of the RCODE0 and RCODE1 segments four times, using addresses er each time, specify: -KRCODE0,RC ODE1=20000,4 - \pm 5 instances of the bytes from the segments into the output file, at the +0x20000, x+0x40000, x+0x60000, and x+0x80000.
-Example 2 If the segment MYSEG is placed at 0x10000, to create 4 duplicates placed at 0xE000, 0xC000, 0xA000, and 0x8000, specify: -KMYSEG=-0x 2000,4 See also Segment control, page 21.
-Syntax -L[director [Y] Description ker to generate a listing and send it to the file hutputname.lst .
-Notice that you must not include a space before the
+Syntax -Ksegment1[,segment2,]=diff,count Parameters segment The segment(s) to copy data bytes from. diff The difference in address between the original segment and where the copied bytes are placed. count The number of times to copy data bytes from the segment(s) segment. a to duplicate any raw data bytes from one or more segments, one or more each copy at a different address.
+This will typically be used for segments $a - z$ option. ed for making part of a PROM be non-banked even though the entire ically banked.
+Use the -P option to place the banked segments into the DM.
+Example I To copy the contents of the RCODE0 and RCODE1 segments for 0x20000 higher each time, specify: -KRCODE0,RCODE1=20000,4 This will place 5 instances of the bytes from the segments into the output addresses x, x+0x20000, x+0x40000, x+0x60000, and x+0x80000.
+Example 2 If the segment MYSEG is place 0xC000, 0xA000, and 0x8000 MYSEG is placed at 0x10000, to create 4 duplicates placed at 0xE000, 00, and 0x8000, specify: -KMYSEG=-0x 2000,4 See also Segment control, page 22.
+Syntax -L[director y] Description Causes the linker to generate a listing and send it to the file directory \ outputname .lst.
+Notice that you must not include a space before the prefix.